astronomer/airflow-provider-sample/README.md

 │       ├── __init__.py
 │       └── sample_sensor.py
 ├── setup.py # A setup.py file to define dependencies and how the package is built and shipped.
 If you'd like to use setup.cfg, that is fine as well.
-└── tests # Unit tests for all of your modules
+└── tests # Unit tests for each module.
     ├── hooks
     │   └── sample_hook_test.py
     ├── operators